Enhancing Optical Imaging via Quantum Computation: Implementation

 The key functionality of the spin-photon entangling gate needed to coherently map the photonic amplitude information to a qubit register has already been experimentally demonstrated with cavity-coupled Silicon vacancy (SiV) systems~\cite{Bhaskar2020,Knaut2024}.
 In particular, measurement of the differential phase between two spatially separate stations of weak incident light was recently demonstrated using a network of SiV systems~\cite{telescopeexp}.
 However extended quantum processing capabilities have not yet been demonstrated with this platform.
 For practically relevant near term demonstrations of quantum processing sensing, we therefore propose a hybrid implementation utilizing mature quantum computing platforms based such as atomic array qubits~\cite{Bluvenstein2024,rodriguez2024} (see Fig.~\ref{fig:figure1}).

-The optical signal is first collected into an array of single mode optical fibers which routes the light to the SiV based quantum pixels.
+The optical signal is first collected into an array of single mode optical fibers which routes the light to the SiV based quantum pixels. \jb{Telescope-to-fiber interconnects based on photonic lanterns have already been developed in the context of photon counting receivers with efficiencies of tens of percent~\cite{Jennifer2023}.
+However, we note that direct free-space coupling to nanophotonic cavity arrays have also been demonstrated with similar efficiencies~\cite{Menon2024}, which could be an alternative implementation.}

 The reflected light can subsequently be combined using optical beam splitters and phase shifters to implement a quantum Fourier transform before detection.
 This implements the mapping of the photonic amplitude information into the electronic spin qubits of the SiV systems.
 Photon loss from coupling of light into optical fibers and into the diamond nano-cavities, potential quantum frequency conversion to the resonance frequency of 737nm of the SiV, the optical circuit for the quantum Fourier transformation, and the single photon detection will reduce the achievable gain from the quantum processing detection.
-However, frequency conversion efficiencies of $\sim 50\%$~\cite{leent2022,stolk2024} has been achieved as well photon-to-qubit gates with efficiencies of $\sim 45\%$~\cite{Bhaskar2020}.
+However, frequency conversion efficiencies of $\sim 50\%$~\cite{leent2022,stolk2024} have been achieved as well photon-to-qubit gates with efficiencies of $\sim 45\%$~\cite{Bhaskar2020}.
 Noise in the photon-to-qubit mapping can be filtered by the algorithm as described above at the expense of a lower signal rate since some of the signal is converted to noise by e.g. faulty spin-photon gates.

 Access to a second nuclear qubit memory in the SiV systems~\cite{Stas2022,Knaut2024}, can be used to store the received optical information and free up the optically accessible electronic qubit to establish entanglement between the quantum pixel and an atomic processor qubit.
 The optical information can subsequently be transferred to the processing qubit through quantum teleportation.
 Notably, current atomic processors have an optical interface used for imaging of the atomic qubits, which can be leveraged for atom-photon entanglement generation.
 Quantum frequency conversion based on non-linear crystals~\cite{Knaut2024,leent2022}, can be employed to match the frequencies of the diamond color centers (737nm for SiV) to that of the atoms/ions (780 nm for $^{87}$Rb atoms/493 nm for ($^{138}\text{Ba}^+$).
 In particular, this can be done in a two-step process of upconverting from visible to the telecom band and then down-converting again to the visible to minimize noise from the pump lasers.
 This allows to benefit from the efficient, broadband ($\sim 1$ GHz) spin-photon interface of Silicon Vacancy centers for encoding of the optical signal into qubits as well as the excellent processing capabilities of ions or atoms.